When its Chiefs season, Kansas City is a sea of red, including red Chiefs jerseys, Mahomes memes, and fountains that are died Chiefs red on game day.

 You can purchase items over the phone if you can’t wait until Saturday to claim your find.

 Did you know there was a cost to listening to CDs or streamed music?
 According to studies by the University of Glasgow, it takes more of a toll on the environment to stream music than to make music live or listen to a live band.

 That should make you feel good about going to the Green Lady Lounge in Kansas City.

 The Green Lady Lounge is a gift its owner John Scott gave to Kansas City in 2013.
 The sexy club infuses Kansas City with live jazz seven days a week with no cover.
 Scott once described his business model for the Green Lady Lounge as, “Stiff drinks, good jazz, no homicides.”

-The club is safely located in the heart of the Crossroads District and has a line-up of muscians you should be forking out major dough to hear.
+The club is safely located in the heart of the Crossroads District and has a line-up of musicians you should be forking out major dough to hear.
 Don’t let the drab outside of the building detour you.
-The inside is rich with velvet and a sharp dressed wait staff.
+The inside is rich with velvet and a sharply dressed wait staff.